2i2c-org/team-compass/communication/index.md

-# Communication and outreach
+# Marketing and outreach

-These sections describe our external communications strategy and operations.
+These sections describe our external marketing, communications, and outreach strategy and operations.

 ```{toctree}
 overview